Previous award winner Award Winners

 UK engineers in full time higher education, research or industrial employment.

-Demonstration of excellence in the early stage of their career (defined as less than ten years since graduation from their first degree in engineering).
+Demonstration of outstanding achievement and excellence in the early stage of their career (defined as less than ten years since graduation from their first degree in engineering).
 There is no restriction on the discipline base of the individual nominated.

 Applications should be made directly to the Royal Academy of Engineering, using the online submission facility.
 Further details of the award will be found on: Young Engineer of the Year